 The Company has identified certain material weaknesses in its internal controls, as more fully explained under the above section "Disclosure Controls and Procedures".
 Additional weaknesses in the Company's disclosure controls and internal control over financial reporting may also be discovered in the future.
 Any failure to develop or maintain effective controls or any difficulties encountered in their implementation or improvement could harm the Company's results of operations or cause the Company to fail to meet its reporting obligations and may result in a restatement of the Company's consolidated financial statements for prior periods.
-Any failure to improve and maintain effective internal control over financial reporting also could adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effectiveness of the Company's internal control over financial reporting that the Company will eventually be required to include in its periodic reports that will be filed with the CSA.
+Any failure to improve and maintain effective internal control over financial reporting also could adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effectiveness of the Company's internal control over financial reporting culd also cause investors that will be filed with the CSA.
 Ineffective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in the Company's reported financial and other information, which could have a negative effect on the trading price of the Common Shares.
 In addition, if the Company is unable to continue to meet these requirements, it may not be able to remain listed on the TSX, among others.